Antetokounmpo scores 36 points, Bucks hold off Bulls 116-113

 Antetokounmpo also had a crucial block of Parker's shot with the score tied at 111 in the last minute, and the star forward then sank two free throws with 36 seconds left before the Bulls' Zach LaVine tied the score with a reverse layup.

-The Bucks (15-6) improved to 11-2 at home and bounced back from a close loss Monday at Charlotte.
-Chicago (5-17) lost its fourth in a row and for the eighth time in nine games.

-Brogdon finished with 24 points, five rebounds and six assists while hitting all six 3-pointers he attempted.
-Middleton added 17 points, six rebounds and four assists.
+Brogdon had 24 points, five rebounds and six assists, and Middleton added 17 points, six rebounds and four assists.

-"I was just trying to be aggressive and take my opportunities where they were," Brogdon said.
-"Khris and Giannis attract so much attention.
-Just knock down shots."

-LaVine also had 24 points for Chicago and rookie guard Ryan Arcidiacano continued his stellar play in the last week with 22 points, five rebounds and four assists.
-Robin Lopez added 17 points off the bench.
+Rookie guard Ryan Arcidiacano continued his stellar play in the last week with 22 points, five rebounds and four assists, but the Bulls (5-17) dropped their fourth straight game and eighth in the past nine.

-"I love how we're competing right now," Bulls coach Fred Hoiberg said.
-"I thought we did execute down the stretch.
-When we have our movement, we have a lot of great looks at the basket."
+Antetokounmpo posted his fourth 30-point game in the last five, after scoring just 20 points in the Bucks' loss at Charlotte on Monday.

 The Bulls again scored 40 points in the first quarter, equaling their total in the opening quarter on Nov.
-16 in the first meeting between the teams.
+16 in the first meeting between the teams this season.

 Parker had 10 points in the quarter and the Bulls shot 66.7 percent from the floor (12 of 18) to take a 40-30 lead.